glideroggan/dream/readme.md

 - search
   - pressing esc should remove text from search, and remove the search results
 - account widget
+  - transfer button does nothing in widget empty state
+    - fixed with toast?
-  - not subscribing to accounts, so no updates without reload
+  - ✔️not subscribing to accounts, so no updates without reload
 - the loan workflow
   - home loan
     - shouldn't have the length of the loan in months, should already be set over a specific time